mattjh1/mattjh-blog/content/post/home-server-part4.md

 ## Things I Did Right (Eventually)

 - **One emergency port, untouchable.** `ether6` with a plain mgmt IP.
 No VLAN, no fanciness.
 When everything else breaks, that port is your way back in.
 Label it.
-Document the recovery procedure on the cabinet itself, in physical Sharpie.
+Document the recovery procedure on the cabinet itself.
 - **Manual chunks > big-bang scripts**, at least the first time through.
 The repo I wrote is genuinely useful as documentation and for re-applying known-good config to a fresh router.
 It is _not_ useful as a "just run this" tool on hardware you can't easily reach, because partial failures are devastating.
 - **VLAN-filtering goes on _last_.** Build everything with filtering off, verify every interface, _then_ flip the switch.
 - **Update before debugging.** I'm pretending this lesson is somehow novel.